allegro/allegro.tech/_posts/2018-09-28-turnilo-lets-change-the-way-people-explore-big-data.md

 1. Stateless over stateful server-side architecture.
 1. Support for most recent versions of standards-compliant browsers.

-With the manifesto defined we have been ready to start developing Turnilo.
+With the manifesto defined, we were ready to start developing Turnilo.
 Or so we thought...

 ## Every journey starts with the first step — the most difficult one to take